Nuclear Regulatory Commission.

 H. Review of Grants of Access.
 A party other than the requestor may challenge an NRC staff determination granting access to SUNSI whose release would harm that party's interest independent of the proceeding.
 Such a challenge must be filed with the Chief Administrative Judge within 5 days of the notification by the NRC staff of its grant of access.

 If challenges to the NRC staff determinations are filed, these procedures give way to the normal process for litigating disputes concerning access to information.
-The availability of interlocutory review by the Commission of orders ruling on such NRC staff determinations (whether Start Printed Page 39141granting or denying access) is governed by 10 CFR 2.311.
+The availability of interlocutory review by the Commission of orders ruling on such NRC staff determinations (whether granting or denying access) is governed by 10 CFR 2.311.

 For the Nuclear Regulatory Commission.

 Annette L. Vietti-Cook,

 Attachment 1—General Target Schedule for Processing and Resolving Requests for Access to Sensitive Unclassified Non-Safeguards Information in This Proceeding